tk-notes/lucas-meier-blog/content/projects/2019/poline/index.md

 ---
 **Poline** is a little programming language I wrote to learn about implementing Green Threading.
-The language doesn't feature much more than string litterals, and mechanisms for spawning threads and communicating between them.
+The language doesn't feature much more than string literals, and mechanisms for spawning threads and communicating between them.

 Green Threads allow many logical threads in a program to